sybrew/the-seo-framework/readme.txt

 	* Resolved a long-standing regression where WordPress 5.3 changed the checkbox mark from a colorable item to an immutable image, so it was no longer green or red colored for The SEO Framework's default and warned settings, respectively.
 Thanks to this fix, Firefox is now also fully supported (it doesn't natively support checkbox colors), although it might be more demanding of your device to render the checkboxes.
 		* It took so long because we needed esoteric CSS that glitches when its container animates, namely, `mix-blend-mode`.
 We found a workaround with some trial and error.
 	* Resolved an issue where resetting the settings twice in a row would result in an "unknown error."
 Now, you get a "No SEO settings were changed" message instead.
+	* Resolved an issue where the floating title parts didn't align properly when dealing with subpixel alignment.
+	* Resolved an issue where the floating title parts repositioned or (un)trimmed only when passing the `782px` screen width boundary, while they ought to be recalculated with every screen size change.
+	* Resolved an issue where the floating title prefix (e.g., `Private: `) didn't trim when the site title was removed.

 **For translators:**